Dollar boosted by Fed leadership talk; Aussie dives

-The dollar climbed 0.2 percent against a basket of major currencies, close to its highest levels in three weeks .DXY.
+The dollar climbed 0.2 percent against a basket of major currencies, close to its highest levels in three weeks.

 Taylor, a Stanford University economist, is seen as someone who could put the Fed on a path of faster interest rate increases compared with current Fed Chair Janet Yellen, whose term expires next February.